probonopd/Launchpad95/web/index.md

     * Matrix Button: Arm clip track and launch clip (Record/Overdub clip)
     * Record + Last Row: Arm Track

-Below are the last matrix row for each of the modes:
+Holding down the respective button as mentioned above will change the last row of the pads matrix as follows:

 #### Launch and Record Quantization, and fixed clip length recording